-Connect the CV In of the TB-303 to the CV Out of your CV converter Connect the Gate In of the TB-303 to the Gate Out of your CV converter Do not connect the Filter input for now.
+Connect the CV In of the TB-303 to the CV Out of your CV converter Connect the Gate In of the TB-303 to the Gate Out of your CV converter Do not connect the other inputs for now.
+Get the notes playing first.